KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-09-24-drug-take-back-day.md

 The program at KCC is being sponsored by the college's Police Department and Criminal Justice Club.

-KCC is located KCC is located south of downtown Kankakee off River Road, near U.S. 45-52, or take Interstate 57 to Exit 308 and follow the signs.
+KCC is located south of downtown Kankakee off River Road, near U.S. 45-52, or take Interstate 57 to Exit 308 and follow the signs.
 Directions are at&nbsp;[www.kcc.edu/directions](http://www.kcc.edu/directions).

 More information is on the [DEA National Drug Take Back program website](https://www.deadiversion.usdoj.gov/drug_disposal/takeback/){: target="_blank"}.